-So it’s come down to this: Christmas is right around the corner, and you’ve got presents to get.
+So, it’s come down to this: The holidays are right around the corner, and you’ve got presents to get.
 It happens to all of us at some point.
 Don’t fret!
-There are still ways for you to save money on last-minute Christmas shopping!
+There are still ways for you to save money on last-minute gift shopping!

-Maybe you’ve had too much work on your plate or things have been kind of tight and you finally have some extra cash to put toward Christmas gifts.
-You might even be freaking out a little bit right now, thinking that there’s no way you could possibly save money on your shopping list this late.
+Maybe you’ve been busy at work or things have been kind of tight.
+You might be freaking out a little bit, thinking that there’s no way you can save money on your shopping list this late.

-Here are some great ways for you to save some extra cash, even if you’re a Christmas procrastinator.
+Here are some great ways for you to save some extra cash, even if you’re a gift procrastinator.

 Start by Browsing Deal Websites

 Go to your favorite deal-finding website of choice (mine is SlickDeals).
 Check out the latest deals, and then use the search bar to see if they have any price drops for items on your list.

 I like to use this as the first step in last-minute Christmas shopping.
 Between using the “Frontpage Deals” portion of the website (the best and hottest current deals) and the search bar, I can usually plan out where to get my last-minute Christmas gifts.
 This makes sure that you get the best price on your gifts, and you don’t have to spend extra for something you just happen to see in the store.